 She hates the way Jake stares at her; like her skin is paper thin and translucent enough that he is able to see through it and read the deepest and most intimate parts of her.
 Like he knows what exactly it is that is keeping her awake most nights… maybe he does.
-Diana stares at him, really stares at him and she finally notices who she's standing across from.
+Diana stares at him, really stares at him and she finally notices whom she's standing across from.

 "How do you do it?
 How do you sleep at night?"
 Diana asks, her voice low bordering on desperation.

 She wants to know, she needs to know how to keep his ghost from plaguing her mind at night.
 Diana knows well enough that Jake has his own share of haunting ghosts but he's still there, completely there; sanity intact and everything, and she needs to know how he's able to do it.
 (She's afraid that her sanity won't last long if he doesn't tell her how to keep John away.
-She's not like Cassie… nor like Jake.
+She's neither like Cassie nor like Jake.
 She's never been the strongest.)

 Jake can see the desperation in her eyes, but there's something else lost deep within them, he can see the glimmer of hope shinning through.
-A part of him is telling him to lie to her, to tell her that it took some time for them to go away, to say anything that won't diminish that small glimmer, but, he's never been one to sugar coat things.
+A part of him is telling him to lie to her, to tell her that it took some time for them to go away, to say anything that won't diminish that small glimmer, but he's never been one to sugar coat things.
 In reality they've never left him.
 They linger in the corners of his mind, threatening to flay the sanity from it.